beckettsimmons/spittalpond/docs/usage/config_interface.rst

 **login**

+This section defines Oasis Django server specific data needed to connect to the server.
-Key-value pairs in Login are:
+Key-value pairs in the login section are:

 ========== ========== =============================
 Key        Necessary?
 Description of value.